activecm/docker-zeek/Readme.md

 Otherwise, follow the [install instructions](https://docs.docker.com/get-docker/) for your operating system.

-You can then use the `run.sh` script quickly get Zeek running.
+You can then use the `run.sh` script to quickly get Zeek running.

 ```bash
 ./run.sh